mm6/InternetOfThingsCourse/projects/project2/Project2.md

 ### Part 3.

-In Part 3 we will experiment with MQTT and the Particle Photon.
+In Part 3 we will experiment with MQTT and the Particle Argon.

 Imagine an IoT instructor who wants to call roll quickly.
-During class, each student has a Wifi connected Photon.
+During class, each student has a Wifi connected Argon.
 In a few moments, the instructor has a roster of all students present.
 This roster is available on a web site accessible by the instructor.

 1. 15 Points.
-Using a Particle Photon, develop firmware that will publish your name and a URL to an MQTT service.
+Using a Particle Argon, develop firmware that will publish your name and a URL to an MQTT service.
 Name this firmware file 'transmitid.ino'.
 Your name, URL pair will be published to the topic 'student/id'.
 Use the IDE provided at build.particle.io.
-To get started making calls to MQTT from Photon, use the code provided at Particle.
+To get started making calls to MQTT from an Argon, use the code provided at Particle.
 In my solution, I worked from the example called 'mqtttest.ino'.
 Write your firmware so that your name and URL is published every 5 seconds to the MQTT service.
 Note the call to 'client.loop()'.
-This is an important call to make in order for your client (Photon) and your server (MQTT) to stay connected.
-Whenever your Photon sends your name and URL to the server, it should blink a light.
+This is an important call to make in order for your client (Argon) and your server (MQTT) to stay connected.
+Whenever your Argon sends your name and URL to the server, it should blink a light.
 The light will remain on for one second - notifying the student that her transmission is taking place.